-Like most airports, Gatwick has a local noise monitoring system, this consists of a number of 'monitoring stations'.
-Each station includes a microphone, recording device and transmitter to send the data back to our servers.
+Gatwick has a local noise monitoring system that consists of a number of 'monitoring stations'.
+Each station includes a microphone, recording device and transmitter to relay the data remotely.

-The monitor records noise from both aircraft and background sources such as road traffic, or the wind in the trees.
-The active monitoring of noise allows us to track aircraft noise levels, evaluate trends and make comparisons between the noise environments.
+The monitor records noise events from both aircraft and background sources, which could include road traffic or even the wind in the trees.
+The active monitoring of noise allows us to track aircraft noise levels, evaluate trends and make comparisons between noise environments.